slemire/slemire.github.io/_posts/2020-08-01-htb-writeup-oouch.md

 ## Web site enumeration

-The site requires an account to log in but fortunately I can register a new account.
+The site on port 5000 requires an account to log in but fortunately we can register a new account.

 ![](/assets/images/htb-writeup-oouch/Screenshot_1.png)